AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gprbuild.rst

        end if;
     end Main;

-In this example, the Boolean constant is declared in the :ada:`Config` package.
-By having multiple versions of the :ada:`Config` package, we may create different specifications for each use-case.
-For this simple example, there are only two possible use-cases: either :ada:`Debug` is :ada:`True` or :ada:`False`.
-However, you can apply this strategy to create more complex use-cases.
+In this example, we declared the Boolean constant in the :ada:`Config` package.
+By having multiple versions of that package, we can create different specifications for each use-case.
+For this simple example, there are only two possible cases: either :ada:`Debug` is :ada:`True` or :ada:`False`.
+However, we can apply this strategy to create more complex cases.

-For this example, we store the packages in the subdirectories ``debug`` and ``release`` of the source-code directory.
-This is the content of the ``src/debug/config.ads`` file:
+In our next example, we store the packages in the subdirectories :file:`debug` and :file:`release` of the source code directory.
+Here's the content of the :file:`src/debug/config.ads` file:

 .. code-block:: ada